DAT210/Statistics/README.md

 python -m pip install Faker
 ```

-After everything is install and ready you need to create and populate the database.
+After everything is installed and ready you need to log in to MySQL environment, create and populate the database.
 ```shell
 mysql -u [username] -p
 source [git repo path]/Statistics/src/db/db_init.sql exit python [git repo path]/Statistics/src/db/db_filler.py
 ```
-These command will:
-- Log into MySQL environment
-- Create database
-- Fill database with dummy data

 ## Running

 After setting up dev environment you can run the app.py file form the src folder.
+REMARK: You need to change database configuration in app.py file to your local database config before running.
 ```shell
 python app.py
 ```
 This will run the server and you will be able to use the services as intended.

 ### Deploying / Publishing ##TODO
-give instructions on how to build and release a new version
+Give instructions on how to build and release a new version
 In case there's some step you have to take that publishes this project to a
 server, this is the right time to state it.